-Domestically, supply chain disruption resulted in a marine port congestion which effectively paralyzed the three main terminals on both the east and west coasts; most notably, at the Port of Los Angeles, one of the busiest gateways for the import of Chinese goods.
+Domestically, supply chain disruption resulted in a marine port congestion which effectively paralyzed the three main terminals on both the east coast and the west coast; most notably, at the Port of Los Angeles, one of the busiest gateways for the import of Chinese goods.

 But the exorbitant shipping rate increases have been a nightmare for both domestic and Chinese-based sellers on Amazon—the latter of whom represent an estimated 75 percent of new sellers in 2021.

 No matter how much of a price advantage buying in bulk from China may be, the ensuing cost of shipping isn't worth the overstock—particularly if you're an FBA seller.
 Taking the time to review at a SKU level which items are actually selling may prove time consuming.
 But it can mean the difference between 5 unsold units and 500.

 Take careful notice of Amazon's product bundling guidelines, however.
 Amazon only permits items which are considered highly complementary to be included in a bundle (a consideration which can be an art form itself!)

 Ordering for Prime Day from China two weeks ahead of time is a recipe for disaster.
 But ordering for Chinese New Year itself will prove next to impossible unless it's at least five months ahead of time (and for those of you keeping track, it will occur on February 1st in 2022.)

 We've already seen many sellers leverage domestically manufactured products as part of their promotional strategy to no small degree of success as consumers are becoming aware of the issues surrounding shipping rates in China.